pjaepole/dataStructureAndAlgo/README.md

 going over the code, react native express go over
 3/7
-learning to use react navigation for react native, making custome nav bar using native base,
+learning to use react navigation for react native, making custome nav bar using native base, 3/8
+RTK createSlice and more learning on react navigation